Aesop

 (options := { maxRuleApplicationDepth := 10 })

-Here we add some rules with an add
+Here we add some rules with an add clause, erase other rules with an erase

 clause, limit the used rule sets and set some options.
 Each of these clauses